impleri/test-skills/readme.md

 # Test Skills

-This repo contains KubeJS scripts I use for testing the XSkills mods.
+This repo contains KubeJS scripts I use for testing the xSkills mods.